 Archives are arranged according to origin.
 Archive documents from a collection or an organizational entity of the Staatliche Museen zu Berlin are grouped together to form a distinct collection.
 The Zentralarchiv’s holdings are divided into the following five archive domains: I (internal business records up to 1945), II (internal business records from 1945 onwards), III (associations and commissions), IV (legacies), and V (archival collections).
 When searching for information, the first thing to clarify is which collection areas apply to your topic or which individuals were involved in the event you are studying.

 Submitted material that has been permanently archived is listed in the catalogues.
-The catalogues are available in the reading room.
+The catalogues are available in the reading room, some of them also online.
 The catalogue for a particular collection area lists all files with respective shelf numbers (German: 'Signatur').
 In addition, the catalogue states the timespan of file contents (date of earliest document to date of latest document), the file title, and a brief summary of the most important events or persons.
 Once you have ascertained the shelf number (German: 'Signatur'), you can submit your request to view the material. spk-digital is an online database that contains the catalogue for files relating to the Gemäldegalerie from 1830 to 1945, as well as historical installation views of works from the Gemäldegalerie’s collection on display in the Kaiser Friedrich Museum (now Bode-Museum).
 Part of the Photograph Collection is also searchable via the Staatliche Museen zu Berlin website, smb-digital, and the bpk - Bildagentur für Kunst, Kultur und Geschichte.

 Material can be ordered directly in the reading room or beforehand in writing.
 Please ensure that the shelf numbers ('Signaturen') are stated correctly.